neoforged/Documentation/versioned_docs/version-1.20.4/resources/server/loottables.md

 ### Loot Table Id Condition

-Forge adds an additional `LootItemCondition` which allows certain items to generate for a specific table.
+NeoForge adds an additional `LootItemCondition` which allows certain items to generate for a specific table.
 This is typically used within [global loot modifiers][glm].

 ```js
 // In some loot pool or pool entry